 • Once you are on Manukan Island and you are tired of the beach, the sun or the crowds, a great activity is to go for a hike to the jungle.
 There is a rough path or a concrete one to choose from.

-We climbed up through the jungle and went back via a ‘civilized’ path.
-You’ll walk about 40 minutes to reach a viewpoint where trees are growing wildly, so expect the view of the landscape to still be quite limited.
+Those of you who cannot stay on a beach for a long time, climb up through the jungle.
+The walk is about 40 minutes to reach a viewpoint where trees are growing wildly, so expect the view of the landscape to still be quite limited.
 Regardless, it’s worth the visit.

 To get there, take the #16 bus from the bus station in front of City Hall or Wawasan Plaza.
 The ticket costs 4 MYR / $1.25 per person.
 The journey takes about 15 minutes and the last bus from Tanjung Aru leaves at 6:30 pm, so if you don’t want to stay for dinner on a beach, you better catch the last bus.
 Otherwise you’ll need to take a taxi, which is about 60 MYR/$19.